SultanOrazbayev/shapley2/README.md

 Citation:

 Florian Chavez Juarez and Sultan Orazbayev, 2023.
-"SHAPLEY2: Stata module to compute additive decomposition of estimation statistics by regressors or groups of regressors," Statistical Software Components S457543, Boston College Department of Economics.
+"SHAPLEY2: Stata module to compute additive decomposition of estimation statistics by regressors or groups of regressors".

 # Installation